 Abstract—Software engineering is an area of computer science that focuses on practical and theoretical aspects of the software production.
 Teaching software engineering is usually done by theoretic classes with few practical exercises.
 To circumvent this problem, a raising approach consists on the adoption of games.
 In software engineering games, decisions are key factors to transmit knowledge.
 However, mistakes made by wrong decisions may jeopardize the learning process, especially when reproducing its effects is not a viable option.
 With this in mind, we introduce a novel approach based on provenance concepts to present the decisions and effects of such decisions when learning via games.
 We extract provenance during software engineering game execution and generate a provenance graph that can be used for a broader range of analysis.

-Keywords-component; Software Engineering; Provenance; education.
+Keywords-component; Software Engineering; Provenance; Education.

 Introduction